Maverick10/phantom-tech-test/README.md

 * Summary of set up
     - Clone the repository.
     - `npm install`.
-    - Navigate to the root directory of the cloned repo.
+    - Navigate to the cloned repo.
     - `node palm.js` and follow the execution of the program.

 ### Who do I talk to? ###